HITECHCRIME/HC_OVERVIEW/README.md

 ### Core Self guided with the Upward Triangle

 The way I see it - dopamine in Dopamine Trails can be either Upright Hierophant (guidance) or Inverted Hierophant (corruptor).
 An upward triangle or a downward triangle.
-Establishing the core self of our person existing within the Upright Triangle to act as a self-guiding force - that is the goal.
-Think of it as an upward triangle with a dot in it as the symbol.
+Establishing the core self of our person existing within the Upright Triangle to act as a self-guiding force - that is the goal of life as well as the main core drive for Hitech Crime, which is establishing a world for transformation of self, transformation of negative thinking and emotions into productive patterns.

+Think of Core Self as an Upward Triangle with a dot in it as the symbol.

 ### Hitech Crime Being The Link Between Two States

-Now... how this ties into the Hitech Crime as a universe and as a semi-fictional organization/agency within that universe.
+Now how this ties into the Hitech Crime in terms of the universe we are creating as a microlabel.
+Remember that Hitech Crime is a semi-fictional organization/agency within that universe.
+It acts as a link/helping hand towards reaching the core self for others.
+It has a goal of guiding people from Downward Triangle to the Upward Triangle by subversive means.

-Hitech Crime acts as a link/helping hand towards reaching the core self.
-It has a goal of guiding people from Downward Triangle to the Upward Triangle.
-Since we are going with the delicate sci-fi cyberpunk theme - The Core Self could possible be the unifying "cyber"-space that we can all tap into.
+Since we are going with the delicate sci-fi cyberpunk theme - the core self could be made to mean the unifying metaphysical space that we can all tap into.
 Inner consciousness in a bigger collective consciousness of the virtualized world.

 ### The Path To The Top